 - a.
 The Local Administrator shall issue, or cause to be issued, a stop work order for any floodplain development found ongoing without a development permit.
-Disregard of a stop work order shall subject the violator to the penalties described in Section 4.2.3.5 of the Local Law. - b.
+Disregard of a stop work order shall subject the violator to the penalties described in Section 230-17(I). - b.
 The Local Administrator shall issue, or cause to be issued, a stop work order for any floodplain development found non-compliant with the provisions of this law and/or the conditions of the development permit.
-Disregard of a stop work order shall subject the violator to the penalties described in Section 4.2.3.5 of the Local Law.
+Disregard of a stop work order shall subject the violator to the penalties described in Section 230-17(I) of the Local Law.